"It takes the mind into a Freudian journey of psychological horror and heartbreak."

 Various amounts of furniture were in the four corners of the shop, stacked up against the creamy cobwebbed walls, and the shop was littered with clockwork audio devices.
 My prying eyes noticed a Grandfather Clock, neatly ticking with organized precision and I observed numerous books written by H.G.
 Wells, Charles Dickens, and other authors, all stacked up on the shelves amongst the recently formed dust.
 The way the place was set out reminded me a of an Auctioneer’s Gallery, extremely similar to one I’d visited last year in order to bid for a Thomas Edison Wax Cylinder Player.

 It was next, in a moment of awareness, be it a twist of fate, or be it because of a child’s mischievous logic which still resided in me—I saw a strange, antique Chair.
 It had dark varnished arms, beautifully patterned cushions, was exquisitely crafted, and by the sight of it, it could very well have come from the Edwardian era.
 I moved closer and rubbed the wooden arms with my rough skinned fingers.
 The touch of it felt like shiny metal, but without the harshness of metal’s dead coldness.
 Then my fingers tapped its large elegant headrest, this caused the little hairs on my arms to become static.

-Press article by the local paper about 'Tabitha Bates'
+Press article by the Waltham Forest Guardian about 'Tabitha Bates'